-Healthy Lifestyles treatment approach offers individual outpatient therapies on an ongoing basis, along with intensive, month-long, group programs in a summer camp atmosphere.
-Periodically, we hope to offer group lessons in 10- to 12-week periods.
+The Healthy Lifestyles treatment approach is offered in a variety of models including individual outpatient therapies and intensive, month-long, group programs in a summer camp atmosphere.
+Periodically, we offer group lessons in 10- to 12-week sessions.

-Our program has a proven record of success, with 100 percent of families surveyed indicating that the program addressed the needs they identified for their child.
+Our program has a proven record of success, with 100% of families surveyed indicating that the program addressed the needs they identified for their child.